-Grading Your grade in this course will be based on your performance on homework, two (2) mid-term exams, and a final exam.
-The weights assigned to each of these components will be: Homework 25% Mid-term exams (2) 50% Final exam 25% Course grades will be determined according to the following scale: A = 90 - 100 C 70 $-$ 79 D = 60 - 69 ${ m F}=0-59$ Note that the deadline to drop this course with a grade of W is Monday, February 26, 2001.
-Note that the deadline to drop this course with a grade of W is Monday, February 20, 2001.
+Grading Your grade in this course will be based on your performance on homework, two (2) technology-based projects, two (2) mid-term exams, and a final exam.
+The weights assigned to each of these components will be: Homework 15% Projects 10% Mid-term exams (2) 50% Course grades will be determined according to the following scale: A $90 - 100$ B 80 - 89 C 70 - 79 D = 60 - 69 ${ m F}=0-59$ Note that the deadline to drop this course with a grade of W is Monday, February 25, 2002.
 Exams There will be two (2) exams during the semester.
-Tentative dates and topics for these exams are: Tuesday, February 20 Tuesday, April 24 There will be no make-up exams.
+Tentative dates and topics for these exams are: Wednesday, February 20 Wednesday, April 17 There will be no make-up exams.
 If you miss one exam due to a documented reason of illness, family emergency or participation in a University sponsored event, your score on the final exam will be used to replace the missing exam score.
 Excuses such as oversleeping, forgetting the time or location of the exam, and lack of studying are explicitly noted as unacceptable grounds for missing an exam.
-A comprehensive final will be given at 2:00PM on Friday, May 4, 2001 .
+A comprehensive final will be given at 2:00PM on Saturday, May 4, 2001 .
 Homework Homework problems will be announced for each section that we discuss.
-The assigned problems will be collected each week, typically on Thursday.
-You will have an opportunity to ask questions before the homework problems are collected, particularly on Tuesdays.
+The assigned problems will be collected each week, typically on Friday.
+You will have an opportunity to ask questions about the homework before it is collected, particularly on Wednesdays.
 Homework papers are collected at the beginning of the class in which they are due.
-Your homework grade will be determined from your nine (9) highest homework scores.
+Your three (3) lowest homework scores will not be used when computing your homework grade.
 No late homework will be accepted for a grade.
+Projects The projects will be similar to the Technology Projects found at the end of each chapter.
+Each student is expected to complete two (2) projects, working either alone or with a group of no more than three students.
+The projects will require the use of the computer.
 Study Hints Before each class, you should both review the material from recent sections and read the section to be discussed that day.
 This will allow you to both understand my pre- sentation of new material and identify questions that you have about earlier material.
 Attendance Regular class attendance is important.
 Consistent with the USC Undergraduate Bulletin, a grade penalty may be applied to any student missing more than four classes (10%) during the semester.
-Academic Hone sty Cheating and plagiarism will not be tolerated in this course.
+Academic Hon esty Cheating and plagiarism will not be tolerated in this course.
 You are encouraged to discuss homework problems with others.
 Violations of this policy will be dealt with in a manner consistent with University guidelines.